anycable/anycable/Readme.md

 go install github.com/anycable/anycable-go/cmd/anycable-go@latest
 ```

-For Node.js projects, there is also an option to install AnyCable-Go via NPM:
+For JavaScript projects, there is also an option to install AnyCable-Go via NPM:

 ```sh
 npm install --save-dev @anycable/anycable-go